CCE Country Profile

 Public participation in climate change action is highly valued in the Cook Islands.
 As such, the country is making considerable efforts to ensure different groups of its citizenry are involved in the country’s mitigation and adaptation initiatives and decision-making processes.
 For example, national climate policy documents, such as the National Climate Change Policy 2018-2028 (2018) and the 2nd Joint National Action Plan for Climate Change and Disaster Risk Management 2016-2020 (2016) have been developed through extensive engagement and consultation processes with a wide range of stakeholders at the community, civil society, and government level.

-The National Climate Change Policy 2018-2028 (2018) includes a policy measure relating to community participation, which states that private and civil society sector participation are important for achieving the country’s climate change goals.
+The National Climate Change Policy 2018-2028 (2018) includes a policy measure relating to community participation, which states that private and civil society sector participation is important for achieving the country’s climate change goals.
 The measure also mentions that the government will seek to incentivize these sectors’ participation, indicating that their community mobilization structures could be utilized for climate change programs.
 This also demonstrates the partnership for climate change actions that the country encourages.

 In the 2nd Joint National Action Plan for Climate Change and Disaster Risk Management 2016-2020 (2016), the country indicates an expressed need to ensure that villages and community groups participate in climate change programs.
-Specifically, the Plan indicates that women must be involved at all levels of climate change-related decision making, in recognition that women suffer an increased vulnerability to climate change’s effects.
+Specifically, the Plan indicates that women must be involved at all levels of climate change-related decision-making, in recognition that women suffer an increased vulnerability to climate change’s effects.

 MONITORING AND EVALUATION